gunjisiddhu/Vignan-Student-Guide/README.md

 This is a mini project which covers all the main concepts of C language.

+*All the SourceCode is written in C Language and All the information is inside the source code and details in text document*

 Contents of Mini Project:
 1.Login/Open Page:
   We can choose between already existing and new Users, when new user is created the details will be stored in the folder.